Seongjin74/ev_charging_station_optimizer/README.md

 - **traffic.csv:** Contains estimated 2021 traffic volume data (ALL_AADT) at the level of administrative subregions (읍·면·동).
 - **traffic_geocoded.pkl:** The geocoded version of the traffic data, created via the Nominatim API.
 - **ev_charging_geo_map.html:** An interactive HTML map displaying current EV charging station locations (blue dots) and proposed candidate locations for additional stations (red stars).
-- **전기차 충전소 선택 최적화 및 공간분석 기법 적용.pdf:** The complete thesis document (in Korean) describing the methodology and results of the project.
+- **ECSOA.pdf:** The complete thesis document (in Korean) describing the methodology and results of the project.

 ## Usage